meaganeripret/meaganeripret.github.io/README.md

 I'm a junior at Lehigh University majoring in English and Journalism and minoring in French.
 I'm a center on the Women's Basketball team.
 I love coffee, showtunes, and going through life with [my favorite people](http://www.lehighsports.com/roster.aspx?path=wbball).
 Here is my [Instagram](http://instagram.com/meageripret).
 Feel free to follow me.

+This is a story about [me](http://thebrownandwhite.com/2017/12/10/lehigh-womens-basketball-eripret-profile/) that was written by a fellow Lehigh Student-Athlete, Matt Bonshak, in the fall of 2017.
+I think it gives a good look into how I ended up here.